How to Migrate Outlook Calendar Permissions Between Office 365 Tenants

 Notes on Free/Busy

 Free/Busy information is another critical aspect of collaboration.
 This allows people to only see if someone is free, has an appointment, or outside of their working hours.
 This data can be shared externally using federation options.
-During an Office 365 tenant migration, you should review what companies the source company is sharing with and work to recreate these where appropriate.
+During an Office 365 tenant migration project, you should review what companies the source company is sharing with and work to recreate these where appropriate.